BloopTech/crowdpen-marketplace/CROWDPEN_SSO_ENDPOINT.md

 3. **If user is not logged in** → redirected to Crowdpen login → after login, back to SSO endpoint → then to marketplace

 The marketplace will then receive the user data and create a local session automatically.

+Option 1: Custom OAuth Provider Create a custom OAuth provider for Crowdpen that returns user data and the original provider used

+Option 2: Provider Pass-through

+Crowdpen returns which provider the user used (email/github/google) Marketplace automatically signs them in with that same provider Use shared database to validate user exists
+Option 3: Shared Session Token

+Both apps use the same NextAuth secret and session configuration Crowdpen creates a session token that marketplace can validate